mmandelb2201/finance-bot/PROCESS.md

 ## Documentation on story creation and assignment at EACH iteration (one option is to include screenshots of kanban board).

 ## Any scrum meeting notes.
+---
+#### Meeting 2/18
+- Created Minimum Viable Product:
+- Aggregate a persons different finances into one place
+- Add data visualization for a persons finances
+- Give suggestins about budgeting
+#
+- Accomplished: started idea, logic structure and MVP for bot
+- To Do: create user stories, further vision and scope of project
+- Obstacles: method of attack, the “what” and “how” of the product
+---
 #### Meeting 3/10
 - Created User Stories
 - Ranked user stories based on complexity
 - Developers assigned themselves to a desired user story
+#
+- Accomplished:
+- To Do:
+- Obstacles:
+---
 #### Meeting 3/17
 - Began discussing how to implement the bot logic
 - Detailed how the user, account, and transaction objects would act